 I worry that you can buy so much pre-made stuff that the core element of art journaling- that self-explorative aspect where you look deep and hard at yourself in the pages of your journal is being lost to well-made pre-planned layouts, pretty pictures, and pre-made ephemera that doesn’t speak to your life except for the money you spent at purchase.

 Maybe these questions come up because I’ve never focused on making pretty pictures, if a pretty page came up it was not on purpose or a side effect of the collage and painting I did over my writing.
-Pretty pages should be accidental not a predetermined outcome of art journaling.
+In my journal, pretty pages should be accidental not a predetermined outcome of art journaling.